 Editorial independence is crucial for maintaining our audience’s trust and achieving our mission of providing credible, authoritative journalism for chemical scientists.
 It means that C&EN’s reporters and editors have the freedom to choose which stories to cover and how to cover them without the influence of external parties, including advertisers, companies, institutions, and other units within the American Chemical Society.
 It means that editorial decisions are made by C&EN staff and that C&EN is solely responsible for the content it produces.

 C&EN maintains its independence by enforcing a separation between the editorial staff and other groups, including C&EN BrandLab, ACS Sales and Marketing, and the team at ACS that does communications work for the society.
-The person whose role is publisher of C&EN currently also holds the role of vice president for communications.
-The publisher has overall operational responsibilities for C&EN but does not influence or interfere with editorial content development or production.
-The publisher interacts primarily with C&EN’s editor in chief and director-level staff and interacts with other staff only when necessary on matters unrelated to editorial content.
+The person whose role is Publisher of C&EN has overall business responsibilities for C&EN but does not influence or interfere with editorial content development.
+The Publisher interacts primarily with C&EN’s editor in chief and other top editors and works with other staff only when necessary on matters unrelated to editorial content, except in their role managing the production and copyediting team.
 C&EN’s reporters and editors also do not participate in ACS activities (such as ACS national meetings) in ways that would compromise the independence of their coverage of those activities.

 C&EN does collaborate with other parts of ACS to produce certain types of content, such as creating videos with assistance from ACS Productions or producing features for ACS Central Science.
 In these situations, C&EN retains editorial control and is solely responsible for the content.